Explicit representations for Banach subspaces of Lizorkin distributions: Mathematical Preliminaries

-For $\alpha=n\in \N$, $\Op D^n=\frac{d^n}{\dint t^n}$ coincides with the classical $n$-th order derivative.
-The above formula is also valid for negative orders, in which case it yields a fractional integral \cite{Unser2000a}.
+For $\alpha=n\in \N$, $\Op D^n=\frac{\dint^n}{\dint t^n}$ coincides with the classical $n$th order derivative.
+Definition~\eqref{Eq:FracDeriv} is also valid for negative orders, in which case it yields a fractional integral \cite{Unser2000a}.
 In fact, the impulse response of $\Dop^{-\alpha}$ is the Green's function of $\Dop^\alpha$, which is given by

 Likewise, the fractional Laplacian $(-\Delta)^{\alpha/2}$ of order $\alpha\in(1,\infty)$ is the linear-shift-invariant operator (LSI) whose frequency response is $\|\bw\|^{\alpha}$.
 Its inverse is the fractional integrator $(-\Delta)^{-\alpha/2}$, which corresponds to a frequency-domain multiplication by $\|\bw\|^{-\alpha}$.
-Both type of operators are part of the same family (isotropic LSI and scale-invariant) with their distributional impulse response for $\alpha>d$ being given by
+Fractional derivatives and Laplacians are part of the same family of operators (isotropic LSI and scale-invariant) with their distributional impulse response for $\alpha>d$ being given by